AalindG/PatientProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

-## Development server

-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files(Angular only).

 ## Global/Local Dependencies required before setting up the project

 - node/npm